Find your push with up to $800 off Peloton Treads. Shop Treads

 So, how will you know what heart rate zone you’re in?
 You’ll need to use a heart rate monitor, of which there are several different styles to choose from.

-When looking to buy a heart rate monitor for exercise, you want to pay attention to several key elements: accuracy, comfort, compatibility with devices, additional features, battery life, ease of use, water resistance, and price, agree Alex and Matt.
+When looking to buy a heart rate monitor for exercise, you want to pay attention to several key elements: accuracy, comfort, compatibility with devices, additional features, battery life, ease of use, water resistance, and price.

-The Peloton heart rate band, which wraps around your forearm, connects seamlessly to any Peloton equipment via Bluetooth.
+The Peloton heart rate monitor, which wraps comfortably around your chest (a placement that’s known for its accuracy) and connects seamlessly to any Peloton equipment via Bluetooth.
 You can also get metrics delivered to your phone or tablet, and connect the Peloton heart rate band with other fitness apps.
-Band vibrations and colored LED lights indicate what heart rate zone you’re working out in at any given moment, so you can easily adjust your intensity.
-The band offers up to 10 hours of battery and can be easily washed in your sink thanks to its waterproof design.
-(Buy It: Peloton Heart Rate Band, $90, available in sizes small or large.)
+(Buy It: Peloton Heart Rate Monitor, $34.)

 More Heart Rate Monitors